What is Ebola?

 Scientists aren’t positive but believe outbreaks begin when the virus is transmitted from bats (which aren’t affected by the virus) to other animals, such as gorillas, chimpanzees and antelope (which are affected).
 People can become infected by hunting and handling or eating the meat of infected wild animals (bushmeat).
 It then spreads from person to person.2

-There is no cure for Ebola, but there are currently two treatments that have been approved by the Food and Drug Administration to treat the disease in adults and children.
-Inmazeb, a drug approved in October 2020, is a combination of three monoclonal antibodies; another drug, Ebanga, is a single monoclonal antibody and was approved in December 2020.4 While research on treatments is ongoing, people who become infected are also given supportive therapy, including fluids and oxygen as well as medications to manage vomiting, diarrhea, pain, fever and blood pressure.2,4
+There is no cure for Ebola, but there are currently two treatments that have been approved by the Food and Drug Administration to treat disease caused by the Zaire ebolavirus species of Ebola in adults and children.
+Inmazeb, a drug approved in October 2020, is a combination of three monoclonal antibodies; another drug, Ebanga, is a single monoclonal antibody and was approved in December 2020.5 Neither treatment has been evaluated for efficacy against types of Ebola other than Zaire ebolavirus.5 While research on treatments is ongoing, people who become infected are also given supportive therapy, including fluids and oxygen as well as medications to manage vomiting, diarrhea, pain, fever and blood pressure.2,5

 EBOLA HISTORY AND RISK TO THE U.S.